 Walking is the best way to get around Monaco because it is free and allows you to explore more of the city.
 But with there being four different areas within Monaco, you may also be interested in taking a public bus or hiring a taxi.

 There are a few different buses that service Monaco and its different areas.
 Most buses are very affordable and a single ride costs less than $3 US dollars.
-But there is a daily tourist pass available for $7 US dollars that has no ride limit.
-If you are staying in Monaco for more than a day and plan on hopping around, this is the best deal for visitors.
+There is a daily tourist pass available for $7 US dollars that has no ride limit.
+If you’re staying in Monaco for more than a day and plan on hopping around, this is the best deal for visitors.

 Another affordable way to get around Monaco is on the water with a water taxi.
 These types of taxis are popular with many tourists because they let you see great views of the coast, while also transporting you to your next destination.
 Water taxis also have similar rates to the public buses and some companies do offer a single day or multi-day pass.